Hydrogen cryomagnetics: Avoiding the problems of helium

 The conventional way to cool superconducting magnets is to use liquid helium (atmospheric pressure boiling point 4.2K).
-Helium is a by product of the current natural gas industry and its fluctuating price and availability have been a cause of much concern in recent years.
+Helium is a byproduct of the current natural gas industry and its fluctuating price and availability have been a cause of much concern in recent years.
 Improved efficiency of use, and the avoidance of waste, can be expected to stretch helium supplies.
 Further natural gas sourced helium cannot necessarily be expected to continue if natural gas is to be phased out on a journey to Net-Zero.
 There is a need for those helium using sectors that can substitute away from helium to do so.
 Those users that could safely switch to hydrogen cryomagnetics could see a significant reduction in operating costs and avoid risks associated with helium supply scarcity.

 Better electric motors

 In the twentieth century the dominant type of electric motor was an induction motor using tightly wound copper wire coils to generate the necessary internal magnetic fields.
 More recently, and in part spurred on by the growth in battery electric vehicles, there has been much innovation in permanent magnet motors.
 These rely on high field permanent magnets relying on rare earth minerals.
 Hydrogen cryomagnetics provides for the possibility of superconducting induction motors cooled by liquid hydrogen at approximately 20K.
 Such cryogenic liquid might be available on a vehicle (such as an airplane, train, truck, bus or even car) if high purity hydrogen is used for on-board fuel cell electricity generation.